apollographql/space-kit/README.md

 ### Colors

-A JavaScript object that maps color names to palettes of hex codes for easily applying on-brand color to elements on a page.
+A JavaScript object that maps color names to palettes of hex codes to apply on-brand color to elements on a page.
 The available colors include:

 - `pink`
 - `teal`
 - `indigo`
+- `black`
 - `grey`
+- `silver`
 - `red`
 - `green`
 - `blue`